jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 However, in later seasons, to keep their now popular characters alive, the sitcom characters stop evolving.
 Kramer can never get a job, Raj can't get a girl, Dwight can't get self-aware.
 Here sitcoms become art and spectacle stories.
 Art, because the main characters don't overcome problems anymore.
 And, spectacle, because we the audience keep watching our favorite actors, characters, sets, catch-phrases, instead of wanting a new story.
 The turning point between classic story and art/spectacle story is often called "jumping the shark".

 ![GoT horse](/img\diagrams\jumping-shark-got.png)
-_Game of Thrones wasn't a sitcom, but it went from great to horrible because the characters became more important then the story.
-This pictures shows the transition from a majical product, to dark majic one._
+_Game of Thrones went from great to horrible because the characters became more important then the story.
+Everyone kept watching though, which is why this pictures shows the transition from a majical product, to a dark majic one._

 Rousseau explained how society has these classic, art, and spectacle stories, and that our communities travel through them as we develop through technological ages.
 When we start a new age, it's like watching the first years of the sitcom; everyone is solving everyday problems, the main characters have earned their spot; the stories are therefore majical.

-At the end of the age, the leaders are self-important, and the people are loyal out of habit.
+At the end of the age, the leaders are self-important, and the people are only loyal out of habit.
 In short, Rousseau noticed how one story works to advance and help society, and the other two work to enrich the artists and distract the masses.
 And that's where we are today.
 At that's the problem Techvolution has to solve with a click.

 You can see this click in the movie called _The Matrix_.
 It's a story about a dystopian future in which most of humanity is unknowingly trapped inside a simulated 1990's reality called the Matrix.
 The dream world is created by machines to distract humans while using their bodies as an energy source.
 It's a wonderfully believable world of dark majic—a spectacle story told to keep the selfish machines in power.

 The story's hero is Neo.
 A regular person who asks "what is the Matrix?".
 His willingness to question reality, eventually gets him recruited by the few untapped humans rebeling against the machines.
-Neo rises to the occasion, and learns so much with his open-mind that he overpowers the evil Agent Smith.
-He finishes the story with a phone call to the antagonist leaders:
+Neo rises to the occasion, and learns to see through dark majic so well, he learns many new abilities—so many that he even overpowers the evil Agent Smith.
+Neo finishes the story with a phone call to the antagonist leaders:

   >I know you're out there.
 I can feel you now.
 I know you're afraid.
 You're afraid of us.
 You're afraid of change.
 I don't know the future.
 I didn't come here to tell you how this is going to end.
 I came here to tell you how this is going to begin.
 I'm going to hang up this phone.
 And then I'm going to show these people what you don't want them to see.
 I'm going to show them a world without you.
 A world without rules and controls, without borders or boundaries A world where anything is possible.
 Where we go from there, is a choice I leave to you.

 Rousseau would have been proud.
-But let's see, how we can learn from the French philosopher and Neo, to click our new philosophy.
+But let's see, how we can learn from the French philosopher and Neo, to click our new philosophy for ourselves.

 ## Protagonist Kings

 Not all kings are con artists.
 There's a good reason we tell ourselves stories of gallant knights and dreamy princesses.
 At first, the Medieval Age was led by heroes of a classic tale.
 These kings and their nobles defeated monsters to create a peaceful country for the people to live in.

 In Rousseau's time, noble families ruled every European country.
 They had absolute power because of their ancestors.
 After western Rome fell in 476, western Europe entered the Early Medieval Ages (500-1000).
 Often called the Dark Ages because there were few books, ink, or even literate people to write anything down.
 In fact, maintaining the existing Roman infrastructure like sanitation, roads, and farms was hard enough.
-Advanced civilization was mostly gone, the levers of power of organized government or military erased.
+Advanced civilization was mostly gone, the levers of power of organized government were erased.
 Anarchy ruled where Rome's Caesars once did.

 People like Clovis I, Charles Martel, and Alfred the Great took charge.
 They were master warriors who used swords, bows, armor, and cavalry to expand their kingdoms, keep away vandals, and fight off invading Vikings and Arabs.
 Even better, they headed large families who kept a growing peace.
 Soon they built castles to protect the newly remade cities, markets, and hospitals.

-The Early Medieval Ages was a classic story because heroes saw real-life problems.
-They rose to the occasion, rallied supporters, and fought the evil villains with the most only levers of power left; swords, lances, and castle walls.
+The Early Medieval Ages was a classic story because heroes solved real-life problems.
+They rose to the occasion, rallied supporters, and fought the evil villains with the only levers of power left; swords, lances, and castle walls.
 Fittingly, a hierarchy formed around these levers of power.
 We call it feudalism.
-You've probably seen it in shows like Robin Hood, Vikings, or Game of Thrones.
+You've probably seen it in stories like _Robin Hood_, or _Game of Thrones_.
 Feudalism was a rigid hierarchy of kings, bishops, dukes, sheriffs, knights, priests, tradesman, and peasants.
 In return for loyalty, the people at the bottom got what was called the "King's Peace."
 It was a good deal.
 The growing peace returned civilization.
 Soon the people had new and better shovels, oxen, thatched houses, buckets, sickles, and other tools to expand their cyborgolgy.

 The first kings were basically like mafia bosses.
-These kings didn't rule inside an official parliament or bureaucracy.
-Like an Odysseus, Robin Hood, or Neo, they themselves were society's protagonists, making them Protagonist Kings.
+These kings didn't rule inside an official parliament, police force, or bureaucracy.
+Like any literary hero, they themselves were society's protagonists; making them Protagonist Kings.
 This was the start of the "noble divine right to rule."

-The game of civilization needed civlization to return.
-Since society had no institutions like dependable judicial systems, standing police force, or governmental departments, the increasing personal rule of the nobility was definitely holy.
-If they disappeared, so did the re-growing civilization keeping millions of subjects safe.
-And while it will be hard for us to appreciate, going to church, and believing the holiness of kings, made everyone, even lowly farmers, player gods.
-Their subservience rebuilt society with every new thatched home, cabage patch, and well.
 The kings weren't bad guys.
 They had many battle scars to prove it.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/WarmJubilantIrrawaddydolphin' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _You'd believe in holy kings too, if barbarians, Vandals, or Vikings were at your doorstep._

 Under the rule of Protagonist Kings, Western Civilization rebuilt political institutions, court systems, town councils, sanitation departments.
 But it was slow going.
-By the time Western Europe had a fully functioning civilization again at the Renaissance (1400-1600), nobody could remember why the story of divine nobility had started.
+By the time Western Europe had a fully functioning civilization again at the Renaissance (1400-1600), nobody could remember why the story of divine nobility started.
 Who could blame them, the story was already a 1000 years old.
 Do you remember what happened 1000 years ago?

 As Europe went through the Renaissance, the Age of Science, the Age of Enlightenment, the invaders were increasingly gone, fresh water was available, the roads were clean, the markets were busy.
 The once Protagoinst Kings, were now merely executives of extensive and bureaucratic civilized governments.
 The only thing that didn't change was the culture of royalty.
 The leaders had the title of king but were no longer protagonists.
 They became villains protecting their privilege, who refused to let society grow out of the "nobles divine right to rule", and thus became Antagonist Kings.

 ## Antagonist Kings

-When Western Rome fell, the story of civilization went back to near zero.
-Picture Syria today and you'll get an idea of the mayhem.
-Protagonist Kings had a job—grow a new country as fast as possible.
-Viking raids, Arab invasions, civil wars, famines, the Black Death were all huge setbacks.
-But over the next 1000 years, Protagonist Kings and the feudal system they headed, rebuilt civilization.
-Levers of power were once again inside organized governments.

 By the time Europe entered the Renaissance, the system had done its job.
 The nobles were no longer protagonists, but merely average people who happened to be born with "noble blood."
 For the most part, they only waged war against each other, and usually only for personal glory or "gloire" as they called it.
 Otherwise, they sat atop a hierarchy who paid no taxes, did not work, and answered to no one.
 These antagonist nobles used relative peace and prosperity to replace armor with dresses, churches with cathedrals, castles with palaces, and battlefields with banquets and balls.